mattwagl/fundbuero/README.md

 ### Media

 * [FitVids](https://github.com/davatron5000/FitVids.js) automates the Intrinsic Ratio Method by Thierry Koblentz to achieve fluid width videos in your responsive web design.
+* [howler.js](https://github.com/goldfire/howler.js) is a JavaScript audio library for the modern web.

 ### Micro Components